MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureScheduleTime

-Indicates that the cmdlet removes specified time of day, as the number of minutes after midnight, to check for definition updates.
+Specifies the value `01:45:00` (1:45 AM) for the time on the local computer to check for definition
+updates.
+You don't need to specify a value with this switch.

+**Tip**: This switch works only if the current value of the SignatureScheduleTime
+property isn't `01:45:00`.
+If the value is already `01:45:00`, this switch does nothing.

+The value of this setting is meaningful only if the value of the **SignatureScheduleDay** isn't 8
+or Never (the default value).

 ```yaml
 Type: SwitchParameter